tding1/CDFI/README.md

 One nice thing about CDFI is that the framework can be easily applied to other (heavy) DNN models and potentially boost their performance.
 The key to CDFI is the *optimization-based* compression that compresses a model via fine-grained pruning.
 In particular, we use the efficient and easy-to-use sparsity-inducing optimizer [OBPROXSG](https://github.com/tianyic/obproxsg) (see also [paper](https://arxiv.org/abs/2004.03639)), and summarize the compression procedure for any other model in the following.

-- Copy the [OBPROXSG optimizer](https://github.com/tianyic/obproxsg/blob/master/optimizer/obproxsg.py), which is already packaged into `torch.optim.optimizer`, to your working directory
+- Copy the [OBPROXSG optimizer](https://github.com/tianyic/obproxsg/blob/master/optimizer/obproxsg.py), which is already implemented as `torch.optim.optimizer`, to your working directory
-- Starting from a pre-trained model, finetune its weights by using the OBPROXSG optimizer, like using any standard built-in optimizer such as SGD or Adam
+- Starting from a pre-trained model, finetune its weights by using the OBPROXSG optimizer, like using any standard PyTorch built-in optimizer such as SGD or Adam
   - It is not necessarily to use the full dataset for this finetuning process
 - The parameters for the OBPROXSG optimizer
   - `lr`: learning rate
   - `lambda_`: coefficient of the L1 regularization term
   - `epochSize`: number of batches in a epoch
   - `Np`: number of *proximal steps*, which is set to be 2 for pruning AdaCoF
-  - `No`: number of *orthant* steps (key step to promote sparsity), recommend using the default setting
+  - `No`: number of *orthant* steps (key step to promote sparsity), for which we recommend using the default setting
   - `eps`: threshold for trimming zeros, which is set to be 0.0001 for pruning AdaCoF
 - After the optimization is done (either by reaching a maximum number of epochs or achieving a high sparsity), use the layer density as the compression ratio for that layer, as described in the paper
+- As an example, compare the architectures in `models/adacofnet.py` and `model/compressed_adacof.py` for compressing AdaCoF with the above procedure

-Now it's ready to make further improvements/modifications on the compressed model.
+Now it's ready to make further improvements/modifications on the compressed model, based on the understanding of its flaws/drawbacks.

 ## Citation